JJLindsey/README-creator/generate.README.md

-# REAME Creator
+# README Creator

 ## **Description**
-Generata a README file using Node.js
+Generate a README file using Nodejs

 ## **Table of Contents**
 * [Installation](#installation)